The 10th Annual World Beer Festival Raleigh

 The Rickshaw Rye India Pale Ale is one of the city’s best in the category and one of my favorites, with American hops Zythos and Nugget providing a balance to the 24 percent dose of rye that imparts a powerful spicy malt flavor.

-Eckhardt says his favorite part is hunting for new hops to add a wow factor to the beer.
+Eckhardt says his favorite part is hunting for new hops to add a wow-factor to the beer.
 “It’s a super-simple base recipe that lets the hop shine through,” he says.

 At the corner is Boylan Bridge Brewpub (201 S. Boylan Ave.), whose outdoor deck offers one of the best views of the downtown Raleigh skyline.
 It beckons for a warm day and Boylan’s Endless Summer Ale.
-As the name suggests, the wheat beer is a year-round offering and one of the most popular, with a biscuity yet refreshing taste—a nice break from the heavier beers from winter.
+As the name suggests, the wheat beer is a year-round offering and one of the most popular, with a biscuity yet refreshing taste—a break from the heavier beers from winter.

 The view is a good window into why Raleigh’s downtown is still emerging and why the beer scene developed slowly.
-The city is sprawling, dominated by car traffic, and only relatively recently has the nightlife kept the crowds downtown after 5.
+The city is sprawling, dominated by car traffic, and only relatively recently has the nightlife kept the crowds downtown after 5 p.m.

-A number of now-defunct breweries and pubs operated in Raleigh in the ’90s, but the scene as we know it now didn’t really begin to emerge until roughly eight years ago when Edenton Brewing became Big Boss.
+A number of now-defunct breweries and pubs operated in Raleigh in the ’90s, but the scene as we know it now didn’t really begin to emerge until roughly nine years ago when Edenton Brewing became Big Boss.

 A factor propelling the growth: a change in legislation in 2005 to raise the alcohol-by-volume ceiling on beer to 15% from 6%.
-The “Pop the Cap” effort allowed North Carolina brewers’ imaginations to run wild and served as a rebirth to the state’s beer scene.
+The “Pop the Cap” effort allowed North Carolina brewers’ imaginations to run wild and served as a rebirth for the state’s beer scene.

 “It’s such an exciting time,” says Wendy Harris, an owner at Crafty Beer Shop in the Five Points neighborhood.
 “I feel like every time you turn around you’re hearing about a new brewery opening in the Raleigh area.”